 and take every puppy to a beginning obedience class.

-$1600-$1800, depending on the litter but regardless of whether or not they are show quality.
-Older puppies and healthy adults are sold for no less than 'puppy price'.
 A lot of money and sweat equity goes into each litter, even before the litter is conceived.
-All of our bitches are proven in the show ring and in performance events and are mentally and physically sound and healthy.
-We rarely use local stud dogs and have costs associated with breeding via artificial insemination, and the meticulous care for our puppies and dams in the home as described above.
+All of my bitches are proven in the show ring and in performance events and are mentally and physically sound and healthy.
+I rarely use local stud dogs and have costs associated with breeding via artificial insemination, and the meticulous care for the puppies and dams in the home as described above.
 The relationship with your dog and breeder will hopefully last 12 to 15 years.... please shop wisely!!

-WE DO NOT SHIP PET PUPPIES AND DO NOT SELL TO OTHER BREEDERS.
+I DO NOT SHIP PET PUPPIES AND DO NOT SELL TO OTHER BREEDERS.

-WE PREFER TO PLACE PUPPIES WITHIN A 6 HOUR DRIVING RADIUS.
+I PREFER TO PLACE PUPPIES WITHIN A 6 HOUR DRIVING RADIUS.

+Thanks!
 Carrie Eberhardt

 Recommended Labrador books and Recommended puppy items